 Exercises for Easing Hand Arthritis Pain

-To cope with the pain, your doctor may prescribe anti-inflammatory medications, but certain exercises for the hands also help to strengthen the muscles that support the joints, keeping ligaments and tendons flexible and increasing the production of synovial fluid.
+To cope with the pain, your doctor may prescribe anti-inflammatory medication.
+Exercises for the hands can also help strengthen the muscles that support the joints, keep ligaments and tendons flexible and increase the production of synovial fluid.

 Start by holding your hands out in front of you, palms open.
 Then begin to slowly circle the wrists.
 Allow the fingers to move in any way to encourage circulation in the whole hand.
 Breath easily as your circle the hands and wrists 3-5 times.
 Be sure to circle in the reverse direction 3-5 times.
 Pause when you are done with your hands in your lap and notice any sensations.

 Bring palms together in front of your chest.
 Pressing into all the fingers, draw the heels of your hands apart 2-3 times.
 Next, press the heels and palms of your hands together as you separate the fingers.
 Repeat 1-2 more times, breathing easily and steadily.

 With palms still pressed together, on an inhale separate just the thumbs.
 Exhaling, bring them back together.
 Do this with each set of fingers, separating index, middle, ring and pinkie fingers.
 Reverse the order, beginning with your pinkie finger and ending with the thumbs.
 This exercise is good for your brain, too!

 Next, with arms extended, spread your fingers wide on an inhale, imagining webbing between the fingers like a duck’s foot.
 As you exhale, bend the fingers slightly like a bear’s claw.
 Then bring the fingertips and thumb together as if forming a bird’s beak as you inhale.
 Finally, exhale making a fist, thumb on the outside.
 Repeat these movements in sequence several times.
 Move slowly and with awareness.